How to Raise a Series A

 [Waseem] It’s not about the firm, it’s about the partner, You’re going to spend a lot of time with this person.
 So the basic litmus test for me is, is there chemistry there?
 Do you trust them?
 Are they excited about your business?
 If you don’t like them, you probably shouldn’t take their money.

 [Justin] Yeah, it’s somebody you can’t fire.
 So it should be someone that you actually want to see and get the advice of when you do have those board meetings.
 It’s really important that you do some research beforehand.
 Figure out who you want to talk to at every firm because they have relevant experience, or they’ve invested in similar companies in the past.
-The other thing I would do is spend time to get to know them once through the process, really figuring out if you think they can be value-add to you.
+The other thing I would do is spend time to get to know them once through the process.
+Really figure out if you think they can be a value-add to you.
 Don’t be afraid to call references of people they’ve invested in, or even someone they invested in that didn’t work out.

 What kind of value-add do VCs provide you?
 [21:57]